bil/watch-calibration/README.md

 # watch-calibration

-This watch calibration example showcases how an experiment might be designed to be compatible with the ARTS open framework.
+This simple watch calibration experiment showcases how an experiment workflow might be designed to be compatible with the ARTS open framework.
 It includes raw audio data of a watch movement ticking and is written as a Python package.
-The experiment is most easily followed using the included jupyter notebook.
+This serves as a very comprehensive example which implements most aspects of the ARTS open framework, but components of this example may be used for simpler workflows.

-The experiment may be run with or without a container.
+The experiment is most easily followed using the included jupyter notebook which may be run with or without a container.

 ## Container Usage